Стратегии на образователната и научната политика

 In the context of globalization and increasing scientific cooperation and integration among diverse social structures, there exists a significant risk of homogenization of cultural differences, which may lead to cultural loss and weakening of the uniqueness of local and regional identities.
 When different scientific cultures and practices converge within international projects, there is a danger of erasing the specific characteristics and traditions inherent to each culture.
 This process can be especially pronounced in partnerships between developing and industrialized regions, where local traditions and knowledge are often overshadowed or displaced by established, standardized scientific methods frequently associated with or guided by dominant international institutions.

 The problem of homogenization is not limited to the unification of scientific approaches but also involves the construction of global research frameworks that sometimes fail to account for the diversity of cultural particularities.
-Local knowledge and practices, often deeply rooted in social and cultural contexts, may be perceived as “inferior” or “insucient,” thus risking marginalization within scientific and innovation processes.
+Local knowledge and practices, often deeply rooted in social and cultural contexts, may be perceived as “inferior” or “insufficient,” thus risking marginalization within scientific and innovation processes.
 Under these conditions, local innovations and traditions might be overlooked, even if they contribute significantly to solving global challenges such as sustainable development, social justice, and cultural diversity.

 One of the fundamental challenges we face is how to integrate cultural differences into scientific research without sacrificing local specificity or suppressing the identities of different cultures.
 It is essential to find a balance between global scientific trends and the need to recognize the uniqueness of local cultures and traditions.